You are here: Home » Frugal Living » Travel » Dealing with High Fuel Prices (Part 2): The REAL Cost of Driving

-Dealing with High Fuel Prices (Part 2): The REAL Cost of Driving
+Dealing with High Fuel Prices: The Real Cost of Driving

 In the great fuel-cost-reduction brainstorm that happened in my house last week, a real number emerged.
 From the usual amount of miles we’ve been able to drive on one tank of gas, and the current prices of fuel in our town, we calculated that each mile we drive costs us 17¢.
 That’s right!
 Driving our cars = 17 Cents per Mile!

 Both of our cars are compacts and relatively fuel-efficient, so while our miles cost us 17¢, many people are paying a much higher price to drive.
 When you look at driving in this new way, it makes you consider your destinations much more carefully.
-Using Google Maps to determine how far it is to drive to the places we normally go, we came up with this chart:
+Using Google Maps to determine how far it is to drive to the places we normally go, we came up with this chart of driving distances for all of our regular stops.

 Armed with this knowledge, every time I want to leave the house now, I automatically think of how much it will cost to drive to where I am going.
 For example, I know that dropping and picking up my daughter from school each day is 18.4 miles, and costs our family $15.60 a week.
 Wow!